uasal/spacehardwarehandbook-public/PCBandCircuitDesignBasics.md

 \
 Flight PCB should be conformal coated to discourage tin whisker formation, offer some protection against short circuits from FOD, and prevent arc-over from high voltage traces/connections.
 Parylene is often considered the gold standard for this purpose but is expensive and will likely need to be performed by an external vendor.
 For prototype purposes, a low outgassing alternative or no conformal coating should be investigated but margins for conformal coating must be maintained.

+Unless specified otherwise, the default conformal coating is Arathane 5750 A/B (LV) (TBR, low outgassing but known to cause UV degradation, and quantities with a direct path to the optical assemblies should be minimized, see Hahne, A. (2012).
+Investigation on GOME-2 throughput degradation Final Report.
+ESTEC.
+Retrieved from https://www-cdn.eumetsat.int/files/2020-04/pdf_gome_thru_deg_esa.pdf).

+The coating should be applied by the board house.
+"Let the board house do it and my own touch-ups, though.
+I make a batch of 5750, and make a solution of 50% MEK and 50% toluene by volume, then use hat to thin the 5750 50-50 by weight."
+(Davaid Hamara, Personal Communication).

 #### Soldering considerations
 \